-A cross platform implementation of GGPO primarily meant for use within game engines so that you can run the code written by Tony "pond3r" Cannon natively without a compatibility layer or CLI
+A cross platform implementation of GGPO primarily meant for use within game engines so that you can run the code written by Tony "pond3r" Cannon and myself natively without a compatibility layer or CLI

 GGPO4ALL functions different from the original GGPO whereas instead of setting and forgetting some obscure function pointers and just letting GGPO rip, I instead elected to just expose functionality for doing the networking directly with functions that allow end-users to implement any custom networking logic they desire.